Caffeine and sleepPrint this page

 It is clear that caffeine intake can affect sleep, but a large intra-individual variability in the effects of caffeine is observed.
 A number of factors can affect the response to caffeine consumption and the subsequent impact on sleep, as outlined below.

-Although the research in this area is limited, it is clear that there is a genetic variability in the metabolism of caffeine, and several genes have been identified that affect an individual’s sensitivity to caffeine.
+Although the research in this area is limited, research to date indicates that there is a genetic variability in the metabolism of caffeine, and several genes have been identified that affect an individual’s sensitivity to caffeine30,73-75.

-- The plasma concentration of caffeine after the ingestion of a given amount of caffeine may largely vary between subjects, suggesting a greater sensitivity of slow metabolizers64.
+- The plasma concentration of caffeine after the ingestion of a given amount of caffeine may largely vary between subjects, suggesting a greater sensitivity of slow metabolizers73.

-- Overall, caffeine produced similar effects in young adults (20-30 year-olds) and middle-aged subjects (45-60 year-olds).
-Only a few EEG spectral frequency bins were more affected by caffeine in middle-aged subjects than in young subjects68.
+- One study found that overall, caffeine produced similar effects in young adults (20-30 year-olds) and middle-aged subjects (45-60 year-olds).
+Only a few EEG spectral frequency bins were more affected by caffeine in middle-aged subjects than in young subjects76.

 Habitual intake of caffeine

-Research suggests that the effects of caffeine are less marked in those who regularly drink coffee when compared to occasional coffee drinkers71.
+Research suggests that the effects of caffeine are less marked in those who regularly drink coffee when compared to occasional coffee drinkers40.

 Time of consumption